wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 When I was in elementary school, my dad built me a program to practice basic arithmetic.
 I was to do a predetermined amount of addition, subtraction, multiplication, and division per day, then take a screen shot of each set when I finished as proof.
-I figured I could instead just do four sets of addition, then edit the screen shots to make it look like I did the different operations.
-I didn't actually care this stuff; I was only doing it because my parents made me.
+I figured out that I could instead just do four sets of addition, then edit the screen shots to make it look like I did the different operations.
+I didn't actually care about this stuff; I was only doing it because my parents made me.

-My dad eventually picked up that something was fishy.
-It seemed odd that I cranked out the difficult division and multiplication problems at the same rate as the simple addition.
+My dad eventually picked up on it.
+It seemed odd I could crank out the difficult division and multiplication problems at the same rate as the simple addition.
 He'd make some modifications to prevent my cheating, but I'd find ways around the new features, and we continued the cycle until the program became unhackable.
 By that point I mastered arithmetic as a byproduct, despite trying everything I could to not.
 It probably helped that at the ripe young age of 9 my brain was an information sponge.

 __In elementary school, learning to me was gaming the system.
 I did it solely to please my parents.__